 - EDFN 7303 Introduction to Educational Research (or approved discipline-based educational research course)

-- SCED 7304 Action Research Project
+- SCED 7304 Action Research Project or a reasonable substitute

 - TCED 7301 Curriculum, Pedagogy, and Practice